nanjizal/cornerContour/readMore/turtle.md

 ## Using Sketcher with turtle style graphics.

+#TODO: ( code modified you now pass sketcher to a new Turtle instance ) but theory below is very similar.

 demo project: https://github.com/nanjizal/cornerContourWebGLTurtle

 Sometimes it can be easier to draw using simple turtle graphics.